-Since in our study doses for disulfiram, metformin, deoxycholic acid and mebendazole for hamsters were equivalent to used human doses (based on surface body area biometric conversion factor 7.4 [14]), it follows that anticancer effects seen in our study can be achievable with usual human doses in oncology.
+Since in our study, doses for disulfiram, metformin, deoxycholic acid and mebendazole for hamsters were equivalent to used human doses (based on surface body area biometric conversion factor of 7.4), it follows that anticancer effects seen in our study can be achievable with the usual human doses in oncology [14].

-Previous research has found that disulfiram suppressed proliferation of various malignant cell types also via ROS activation, as well as simultaneous NF- κ B inhibition.
-Simultaneous induction of ROS and inhibition of NF- κ B by disulfiram induces cell cycle arrest and apoptosis [2, 3].
+Previous research has found that disulfiram suppressed proliferation of various malignant cell types also via the reactive oxygen species (ROS) activation, as well as the simultaneous NF- $\kappa$ B inhibition.
+Simultaneous induction of ROS and inhibition of NF- $\kappa$ B by disulfiram induces cell cycle arrest and apoptosis [2, 3].

 Studies published so far show that metformin inhibits complex I of the mitochondrial electron transport chain, which leads to membrane depolarization and the release of ROS with the chemical damage of cell components and apoptosis [5].
-ROS, elevated by metformin, activates AMPK, inhibits mTOR signaling and expression of NF- κ B [4, 5], activates tumor proliferation suppressor p53, arresting the cell cycle.
+ROS, elevated by metformin, activates AMPK, inhibits mTOR signaling and expression of NF- $\kappa$ B [4, 5], activates tumor proliferation suppressor p53, arresting the cell cycle.

 Deoxycholic acid has been shown to cause damage to mitochondrial membrane.
-Also, it was shown that induction of oxidative stress by deoxycholic acid leads to impaired NF- κ B transcriptional activity, which facilitates apoptosis [6-10].
+Also, it was shown that induction of oxidative stress by deoxycholic acid leads to impaired NF- $\kappa$ B transcriptional activity, which facilitates apoptosis [6-10].

-As can be seen from cited publications, efficacious anticancer combinations of repositioned drugs in our experiments (I. disulfiram and metformin, II. disulfiram and deoxycholic acid, III. deoxycholic acid and metformin) encompass agents with NF-κB inhibitory effect.
-Since results of our study show that well known NF- κ B stimulator mebendazole annulled anticancer effects of examined two-drug combinations (I. disulfiram and metformin, II. disulfiram and deoxycholic acid, III. deoxycholic acid and metformin) and rescued tumor growth in all three experiments, it can be supposed that NF- κ B inhibition is important underlying mechanism of observed anticancer effects.
+As can be seen from cited publications, efficacious anticancer combinations of repositioned drugs in our experiments (I. disulfiram and metformin, II. disulfiram and deoxycholic acid, III. deoxycholic acid and metformin) encompass agents with NF- $\kappa$ B inhibitory effect.
+Since results of our study show that well known NF- $\kappa$ B stimulator mebendazole annulled anticancer effects of examined two-drug combinations (I. disulfiram and metformin, II. disulfiram and deoxycholic acid, III. deoxycholic acid and metformin) and rescued tumor growth in all three experiments, it can be supposed that NF- $\kappa$ B inhibition is an important underlying mechanism of observed anticancer effects.

 Our findings confirmed the significant anticancer effects of non-oncological drug combinations: I. disulfiram with metformin, II. disulfiram with deoxycholic acid and III. deoxycholic acid with metformin on hamster fibrosarcoma, without toxicity.
 The single treatments did not exhibit significant antisarcoma effects.
-Rescue treatments with co-medicated mebendazole to combined two-drug therapies in all three experiments indicate important underlying role of NF- κ B in observed anticancer effects.
+Rescue treatments with co-medicated mebendazole to combined twodrug therapies in all three experiments indicate important underlying role of NF- $\kappa$ B in observed anticancer effects.